VERBONDENHEID

 HEYNDRICKX Werner (1909-1986)

-Werner Heyndrickx was a realist sculptor of portraits and figures.
-He got his education at the Academies of Sint-Niklaas and Antwerpen and the National Institute of fine Arts in Antwerp (studio E. Wijnants).
-He was a sculpture teacher at the Academy of fine Arts in Sint-Niklaas and the Higher Institute in Antwerpen (1965).
+Werner Heyndrickx was a sculptor of portraits and figures.
+His father, Jozef Heyndrickx, was a stonemason.
+Education at the academies of Sint-Niklaas and Antwerp and at the National Institute of Fine Arts in Antwerp (studio of E. Wijnants).
+Teacher of sculpture at the Municipal Academy of Fine Arts in Sint-Niklaas and the Higher Institute in Antwerp

 Kunst in de Stad - September 24th 2009